National Taco Day is October 4th and it’s a fiesta for taco lovers with many national taco chains marking the day with free tacos and specials.

 Refrigerate foods promptly

-- Never thaw food at room temperature, such as on the counter top.
+- Thawing Food.
 There are three safe ways to defrost food: in the refrigerator, in cold water, and in the microwave.
 Food thawed in cold water or in the microwave should be cooked immediately.

 Safe Minimum Cooking Temperatures